-When the requirements to meet balanced audio are not met, the audio is considered unbalanced.
+When the requirements for balanced audio are not met, the audio is considered unbalanced.

-- The audio source is unable to produce a balanced output.
+- The audio source cannot produce a balanced output.

-- The cable is not capable of carrying a balanced signal (TS, single-ended TRS connectors).
+- The cable cannot carry a balanced signal (TS, single-ended TRS connectors).

-With the above two concepts, you should know that you can send 4 types of signal from the output (amplifier for example) via a cable to a pair of headphones.
+With the above two concepts, you should now know that you can send four signal types from the output (amplifier, for example) via a cable to a pair of headphones.

-Whether a signal can be fully supported or even supported at all depends on the number of conductors found on the plug.
+Whether a signal can be fully supported or not depends on the number of conductors on the plug.

 |Output Signal||Jack Connector||Balanced Audio Connection|

-It can be hard to digest if you are reading all this for the first time.
-The part where stereo uses two channels and balanced audio needing two copies of the same signal with reverse polarity tripped me up pretty good, too.
+You’re not alone!
+The technicalities can be hard to digest when reading all this for the first time.
+The part about stereo audio using two channels and balanced audio needing two copies of the same signal with reverse polarity tripped me up, too.

-An easy way to understand is to first acknowledge that we need conductors to send and carry signals.
+An easy way to understand is by first acknowledging the bottom line – that you need conductors to send and carry signals.

-The more signals we need to send, the more conductors we need.
+The more signals you send, the more conductors you need.

-For example, if we want to send a balanced stereo signal, it needs to send
+For example, if you want to send a balanced stereo signal, you’ll need:

 - one right channel (R+),